 Second Fog Bank on the Left

 Up before dawn he headed at a brisk pace down the slope toward the Bosque of the Rio Grande.
 Frost covered the windshields of the cars along Indian School Road and the air had a heavy stillness of humidity floating at three meters above the earth.
-Rings of barbed wire surrounded the bases of three Fremont Cottonwoods along the trail, which seemed to punish the trees with their arms out and protect them from each other.
-The rainbow colored hot air balloons were barely visible above the river as the paved walking/bike path turned left.
+Rings of barbed wire surrounded the bases of three Fremont Cottonwoods along the trail, which seemed to punish the trees with their arms out in supplication.
+Were the thorns to protect them from each other?
+The rainbow colored hot air balloons drifted higher and were barely visible above the river as the paved walking/bike path turned left.

 At the second fog bank the temperature dropped further and the snow colored ceiling rose what seemed like a mountain high.
 And the balloons faded completely from view.
-Standing still for a moment to catch his breath, he was not alone.
-The runner turned slowly in a three sixty.
+Stopping and standing still for a moment to catch his breath, the runner was not alone.
+He turned slowly in a three sixty.
 No sound, no color, no scent.
 Nothing.
 And everything.
 He was suspended in a cloud.
 Pure white.
 Rays of light shot by.
-He was lost in midair with spirits that were radiant, transfigured and then gone.
+He was lost in midair with spirits that were radiant, transfigured, thrilling and then gone.

 Too cold for lizards and snakes, a rabbit criss-crossed the path and scampered into the bushes.
-A murder of crows cawed as each flew above.
-He ran again, sensing time to return to reality.
+A murder of crows clucked and cawed as each flew above.
+He ran again, sensing it was time to return to reality.

 Fog bank over Rio Grande valley as seen from Transmountain